zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-307_840.md

           - Be aware at all times that most people generally opt for the path of least resistance
           - Build the habit of doing post-mortems that explicitly focus on bottle-neck identification
             - Where was the compliance breakdown
+        - Ideal Partner
+          - Serves this very specific customer
+          - Has this many users/customers
+          - Possess this company DNA
+            - Cultural and working relationship fit
+          - Desires this benefit we can provided(priority)
+          - Will never build this themselves(product integration)
   - Music/Composing Theory
     - [Advanced Music Theory - Melody Writing](https://www.youtube.com/watch?v=ei652x61Tbk)
     - [Grade 1 Music Theory - Rhythm](https://www.youtube.com/watch?v=6zyv0O7kfcc)